react-bootstrap-table/react-bootstrap-table2/docs/getting-started.md

 ## Add CSS

-> `react-bootstrap-table2` need you to add bootstrap css in your application firstly.
+> You first need to add bootstrap css in your application.
 After **v1.0.0**, we start to suport `bootstrap@4`.

-Finish above step, let's add the `react-bootstrap-table2` styles:
+Finish above step, then add the `react-bootstrap-table2` styles:

 ```js
 // es5